Ptrskay3/PySprint/README.md

   - SPP Method's and Generator's GUI is a little bit prettier
   - Generator now correctly handles the delay
   - Added linear chirp parameter to Generator
+  - Fixed FWHM and order, now std of gaussian is correctly calculated
   - API: CosFitMethod now has guess_GD, guess_GDD, etc methods for initial parameters
   - API: CosFitMethod also has a set_max_order method to restrict max order dispersion
   - Added advanced unittests for Fourier Method